Reading Time: 3 minutes

 These are both understandable reasons to research home detox, but no amount of help from Google will make a home detox a good idea.
 Most people who try it need to make several attempts because they are unprepared for the sheer, unrelenting discomfort of withdrawal symptoms and they go back to using just to make the pain stop.

 It’s a better idea to seek the assistance of a professional opiate addiction treatment center that has the training and experiences needed to use a variety of interventions to alleviate your discomfort and to support you during this difficult time.
-If you have questions about the detox process or are interested in finding a rehab center that specializes in withdrawal from prescription opiates, call us at 800-654-0987.
-The sooner you call, the sooner your recovery can begin.

 What Is Withdrawal Like?